gloveboxes/prompt_flow_workshop/docs/workshop.md

 Follow these steps to retrieve the product and customer information:

 1. **Close the Visual Editor tab to avoid issues with the next steps.**
-1. From VS Code, navigate to the **intro_chat** folder and open the **flow.dag.yaml** file.
+1. From VS Code, navigate to the **workshop** folder and open the **flow.dag.yaml** file.
 The file contains the YAML representation of the Prompt Flow.
 1. Replace the existing flow with the following YAML.

     ``` { .yaml .copy }